myles1090/MylesReposi/README.md

 - Load balancers can defend an organization against denial-of-service (DDos) attacks.
 The advantage of having a jumpbox is being able to use a virtual machine that has hardended security and can manage other systems within your security sone or overal network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- Filebeat monitors the log files or locations that you specify.
-- _TODO: What does Metricbeat record?_
+- Metricbeat records the metrics and statistics from the operation system and from services running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.